 After decades of internal armed conflict during which millions were forced from their homes, and over 220,000 killed, the implementation of peace talks between the government and rebel fighters should be cause for hope.
 Yet the culture of violence and impunity is deeply ingrained, with the numbers of killings and disappearances remaining horrendously high and justice for past abuses elusive.

 Republic of Colombia.
-President: Juan Manuel Santos Calderón, first elected in June 2010.
-Re-elected in June 2014 with 50.95% of the popular vote.
+President: Iván Duque, elected in June 2018 with 54% of the vote.

 Organisation of American States (OAS), United Nations, Unión de Naciones Suramericanas (UNASUR)